International Aviation

 Overview

-Ahead of the 41st meeting of the ICAO Assembly (starting 27 September 2022), ICAO’s Committee on Aviation Environmental Protection (CAEP) has developed three scenarios to inform discussions on the long-term goal.
-However, these scenarios lead to CO2 emission levels in a range of 70% below 2019 levels to 50% above those levels (200–950 MtCO2) by 2050, well above the Paris Agreement compatible level, and they also do not address aviation’s non-CO2 emissions and other impacts.
-The CAT would rate a target within this range as ‘Highly insufficient’ at best and ‘Critically insufficient’ at worst, consistent with at least 3˚C of warming, if not 4˚C.
+Ahead of the 41st meeting of the ICAO Assembly in October 2022, ICAO’s Committee on Aviation Environmental Protection (CAEP) developed three scenarios to inform discussions on the long-term goal.
+However, these scenarios lead to CO2 emission levels in a range of 70% below 2019 levels to 50% above those levels (200–950 MtCO2) by 2050; a range that is well above the Paris Agreement-compatible level.
+The scenarios also do not address aviation’s non-CO2 emissions and climate impacts.
+The CAT would rate a target within the three scenarios’ range as ‘2˚C compatible’ at best and ‘Critically insufficient’ at worst, consistent with at least 2˚C of warming, if not more than 4˚C.

-While the other key industry body, the International Air Transport Association (IATA), has committed to net zero carbon from aviation by 2050, this target depends on offsetting for about 20% of reductions and also does not address non-CO2 emissions.
-The CAT evaluates this target as ‘Highly insufficient’.
+The key industry body, the International Air Transport Association (IATA), has committed to net zero carbon from aviation by 2050.
+This target relies on offsetting for approximately 20% of reductions and, like ICAO’s targets, does not address non-CO2 emissions.
+The CAT would evaluate this target as ‘Insufficient’ at best and ‘Highly insufficient’ at worst.

 Prior to the outbreak of the COVID-19 pandemic, international aviation emitted about 600 MtCO2 per year, or 1.2% of global GHG emissions.
-CO2 emissions from international aviation were 50% lower than in 2019 in both 2020 and 2021.
-We estimate that CO2 emissions in 2022 will amount to approximately 475 Mt, or 75% of 2019 levels.
-Based on ICAO’s projections, we estimate that without strong action to address them, emissions from international aviation will double or even triple between 2019 and 2050 and reach 1100 to 1850 MtCO2 by 2050.
+After a dip in emissions over the following years during COVID-19, the sector is expected to reach, or even exceed, 2019 levels in 2024.
+Based on ICAO’s projections, we estimate that without strong action, emissions from international aviation will double or even triple between 2019 and 2050 and reach 1,300-1,800 MtCO2 by 2050.

-In the absence of meaningful action by ICAO, the aviation sector and a few countries have started to address international aviation emissions themselves.
-However, few of these proposed strategies involve a reduction in the growth of demand for aviation, which is projected to grow exponentially.
-Most of the strategies rely on carbon offsets, which will not neutralise the climate effects of CO2 emissions, due to lack of permanence and fundamental concerns about additionality.
-The limited global potential for carbon dioxide removal and storage should be used to balance out residual emissions and achieve global net zero by 2050, rather than to accommodate the stark projected growth in aviation activity.
+In the absence of meaningful action by ICAO, some countries have started to address international aviation emissions themselves.
+However, few of the proposed strategies aim to reduce the growth of demand for aviation, which is projected to grow exponentially.
+Most of the strategies rely on carbon offsets, which will not neutralise the climate effects of CO2 emissions, due to offsets’ lack of permanence and fundamental concerns about additionality.
+Rather than accommodating the stark projected growth in aviation activity, the limited global potential for carbon dioxide removal and storage should be used to balance out residual emissions and achieve global net zero by 2050.

-Just four countries are responsible for a quarter of international aviation emissions.
-In order of magnitude, they are the European Union, the United States, China and the United Kingdom.
+Just four jurisdictions are responsible for a quarter of international aviation emissions.
+In order of magnitude, they are the European Union, the United States, China, and the United Kingdom.

 To the best of our knowledge, China has not set any targets for the reduction of international aviation’s climate impact.